John Seeberg

 Highly Recommended

-Life’s Abundance wet cat food receives the Cat Food Advisor rating, 5 stars
+Life’s Abundance wet product range is made of two recipes which all receive the Cat Food Advisor rating, 5 stars

 This range of food lists the first and second ingredient as animal meat and animal organ.
 Omega 3 is provided via the inclusion of fish oil and these recipes have been enriched with vitamins and minerals to make a nicely balanced diet option.